cheesegrits/filament-google-maps/README.md

 - [ ] Add optional request signing of API calls
 - [x] Add KML layers to field and widgets
 - [x] Add more geocoding options for form fields, for individual address components (street, city, zip, etc)
+- [ ] Improve reverse geocoding format grammar, like alternates ... %A3|%A2 (is %A3 empty, try %A2), etc
 - [ ] Write test suite

 <!-- ISSUES -->